Building an AI-driven network

 Tech execs gathered in Sydney in September to discuss the benefits of using artificial intelligence technologies inside their wired and wireless networks.

-Jim Burke, general manager at Juniper Networks, said that an AI-driven network not only maximises the user experience through better performance and reliability while lowering IT costs through better efficiencies.
+Jim Burke, general manager at Juniper Networks, said that an AI-driven network maximises the user experience through better performance and reliability while lowering IT costs through better efficiencies.

 “For example, if something goes wrong, our AI-driven virtual assistant can easily pinpoint the source of the problem.
 [It will ask] was it a network, device or application issue?
 There is no need to hunt through event logs or dashboards or send anyone onsite with handheld devices to try and recreate problems,” said Burke.